hi-swapx/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 ## Introduction

 This guide will cover how to fetch and compute the active liquidity in the specific Tick ranges of a pool.
-It is based on the [Liquidity Density example](https://github.com/SwapX/examples/tree/main/v3-sdk/liquidity-density) and can be seen used in production, albeit in a more sophisticated way, in the [SwapX Analytics](https://info.SwapX.org/#/pools) website.

 :::info
 If you need a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background](./01-background.md) page!
 :::